 He invited the Durbanville community to take over the Durbanville branch of LtE in 2007.
 He ha been a valuable member of the FCD board since inception and is currently helping to make our dream of a building in Fisantekraal a reality.

-Linda Oosthuizen has a background in Actuarial Science.
+Linda Oosthuizen (Secretary) has a background in Actuarial Science.
 She has always felt strongly that people had to realise their value and purpose in God.